rpriam/narremgen-code/README.md

 Only informed users or trainers should apply this system in practice and must review all generated outputs.
 These stories illustrate everyday behavioral situations such as including health-related contexts, and are intended primarily for conceptual and linguistic modeling within the SN/DE framework.
-Any practical use in medical, practical, psychological, or advisory contexts requires independent validation by qualified experts.
+Any use in practical medical, practical psychological, or (self) advisory contexts requires independent validation by qualified experts.
 Users should verify any factual information through official or peer-reviewed sources, preferably recent publications in relevant scientific fields.
 Large language models remain prone to hallucinations, and this version of the package does not include automatic guideline or source-credibility verification.